Yang Cheng (born 1985)

-Yang Cheng (杨程 (楊程, Yáng Chéng); born 11 October 1985) is a Chinese football goalkeeper who currently plays for Hebei China Fortune in the Chinese Super League.
+Yang Cheng (杨程 (楊程, Yáng Chéng); born 11 October 1985) is a former Chinese football goalkeeper.

 Club career

 Born in Tianjin, Yang originally started his career with the Tianjin Locomotive youth team.
 He would then move to the Shandong Luneng youth team in 2000 where he graduated through the various youth squads.
 He would eventually graduate to the senior team and for several seasons was used as an understudy and would later make his league debut on November 4, 2004 against Shenyang Ginde in a 4-1 win.
 After that game he retained his place within the team and despite his age Yang would start in the 2004 Chinese FA Cup final, which the club won 2-1 against Sichuan Guancheng.
 The following season Yang established himself as the first choice goalkeeper throughout the season and while Shandong finished the season in third Li Leilei was brought into the squad at the beginning of the 2006 league season to add more experience towards the team.

 On 27 February 2015, he transferred to China League One side Hebei China Fortune.
 In his debut season with the club Yang would immediately establish himself as the club's first choice goalkeeper and went on to win promotion to the Chinese Super League in his first season with the club.